How to Store Your Coffee Properly: The Golden Rules for Freshness

 The Life of a Coffee

-Days 1–5 after roasting: intense degassing, excess CO2 creates a thick foam that harms regular extraction.
-Patience recommended.
+Days 1–5 after roasting: intense degassing, excess CO2 creates a thick foam that hinders regular extraction.
+Patience is recommended.

 Days 7–21: the ideal window.
 Degassing has stabilized, aromas are at their peak development.
-It is during this period that coffee best expresses its complexity.
+This is when the coffee best expresses its complexity.

-Weeks 4–8: coffee remains drinkable and pleasant, but the most delicate notes have begun to fade.
-The cup remains good, but less spectacular.
+Weeks 4–8: the coffee remains drinkable and pleasant, but the most delicate notes have started to fade.
+The cup is still good, but less spectacular.

 Freshness as a Philosophy

-At Carrera Café, we receive our coffees in small, frequent batches, roasted by Géogène in Quebec.
+At Carrera Café, we receive our coffees in small frequent batches, roasted by Géogène in Quebec.
 The roasting date is always visible.
-You buy from us what is fresh, not what is stocked.
+You buy from us what is fresh, not what is stored.

 ★ Our Commitment

-We never stock more than two weeks' worth of coffee in advance.
-Each order placed with Géogène corresponds to our actual needs for the coming days.
-This is a logistical constraint we have voluntarily chosen, because fresh coffee in your cup is priceless.
+We never stock more than two weeks of coffee in advance.
+Every order placed at Géogène matches our actual needs for the coming days.
+It's a logistical constraint we have chosen deliberately because fresh coffee in your cup is priceless.

 Roaster Géogène, Quebec